Ikea Kura hacks have taken the world of children’s bedroom design by storm, offering endless opportunities for customization and creativity.

 Ikea Kura Camper Van Hack

 The Ikea KURA bed is so versatile when it comes to hacking.
-The frame is perfect to allow you to create whatever you want around it.
-This gorgeous camper van example from babywohnbar on Instagram demostrates this versatility perfectly.
-The frame has been clad in plywood or MDF, with holes cut for openings, and then painted in the style of a camper van.
-The same technique could be used to create a fire engine, dumper truck, bus, even a castle!
+The frame is perfect for creating whatever you want around it.
+This gorgeous camper van example from babywohnbar on Instagram demonstrates this versatility perfectly.
+The frame has been clad in plywood or MDF, with holes cut for openings, and then painted in a camper van style.
+The same technique could be used to create a fire engine, dumper truck, bus, or even a castle!